sanghyun-son/bicubic_pytorch/README.md

 * Very fast, support GPU acceleration and batching.
 * Fully differentiable with respect to input and output images.

+## Updates

+Previous version had some trouble with fractional scale factors (It was okay to select the output sizes which can result to fractional scale factors).
+Version 1.2.0 fixes the issue and improves the accuracy.

 ## Environment and Dependency